adamrmoss/edu-basic/docs/edu-basic-language.md

 Seeds the generator with a specific integer value.
 Using the same seed value produces the same sequence of random numbers, which is useful for testing and reproducible results.

+**System Timer Function:**
+- `TIMER%` - Returns the current system timer value as an integer.
+Commonly used with `RANDOMIZE` to seed the random number generator with a time-based value.

 **Examples:**

 ```